mikehoh/Donutio/README.md

 Each string will be placed into a separate html tag with unique class name.

 Type - "donut" or "pie", see example on preview

+Multiple - indicates that each data item should be drawn separately.
+By default true.
+In case of false, you have to add the parameter "active" with data item array index.
+For example, active: 2.

 Radius - radius of donut chart